onap/archived-holmes-rule-management/docs/platform/consumedapis.rst

 Consumed APIs
 -------------

-References to APIs offered by other components
+In the Amsterdam release, Holmes does not consume any APIs provided by other ONAP components.